gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 is a whole little world, a cosmion, illuminated with meaning from within by the human beings who continuously create and bear it as the mode and condition of their self realization" (2000d: 109).

+Indeed, Voegelin states that "At the border of transcendence the language of philosophical anthropolgy must become the language of religious symbolization" (2000b: 419), in other words, myth.

 Oakeshott goes on to describe the nature and novelty of the Hobbesian myth:

 > The destiny of man is ruled by no Providence, and there is no place in it for perfection, or even lasting